 In addition to the standard varying rates of the discount depending on precise travel dates, some of these room-only discounts have incredibly limited availability, especially the room-only offer with peak travel dates.
 Don’t be surprised if you search for an otherwise qualifying hotel and are unable to book the discount due to zero availability.

-In our searches, there are a number of situations close to Christmas 2019 where this “discount” would actually cost more, due to zero availability in standard rooms, meaning you have to upgrade to a room with a view, suite, or Club Level room.
+In our searches, there are a number of situations close to holidays where these “discounts” would actually cost more, due to zero availability in standard rooms, meaning you have to upgrade to a room with a view, suite, or Club Level room.
 In other situations, there’s just nothing, period, so Disney’s site recommends upgrading resorts.
 (Such helpful suggestions for “saving” money!)

-On the other hand, the discounts for early Fall 2019 look pretty good in terms of availability.
+On the other hand, the discounts for off-season travel dates look pretty good in terms of availability.
 The additional upside to those dates is that you can choose off-season times to visit when crowds are lower and rack rates are lower, which means you’ll pay even less.

-However, the downside is that this is the heart of tropical storm season (see our Storm Season at Disney World Survival Guide for more info), and it’s still fairly hot and humid during the fall in Florida.
+Although they’re not yet available for 2020, the best discounts are typically offered in August and September.
+The downside is that this is the heart of tropical storm season (see our Storm Season at Disney World Survival Guide for more info), and it’s still fairly hot and humid during the fall in Florida.
 These months are arguably the worst of the year in terms of weather, and that’s assuming you don’t have to deal with any hurricanes or intense tropical storms.
 Suffice to say, it’s a trade-off for lower prices and crowds.

 For more details on the pros and cons of taking advantage of a room-only discount, read our Room-Only Discounts at Walt Disney World post.
 This is our favorite discount because it’s straightforward and tends to offer the best value for us, and many other Walt Disney World regulars are fans of it for this same reason.
 However, if you’re a first-timer visitor to WDW, there’s a good chance a better, more inclusive offer will work better for you.